|

 (2) the dummy has bid notrump and you think dummy has the king.

-Underleads of aces when they don't work out also require
+Underleads of aces when they don't work out require a

 With 10xx, Jxx, or Qxx lead low.
 However if dummy has bid notrump, lead